tanaymukherjee/Streaming-Finance-Data-with-AWS-Lambda/README.md

 - [x] This module is completed

-## Part 2: Collection, Processing, Analyzing
+## Part 2: Collecting, Transforming, Analyzing

 ### A) Collection
 #### 1. Lambda Function source code for collection: